The influence of cell phenotype on collective cell invasion into the extracellular matrix: Results

 To examine the dynamics of collagen fibre degrading phenotype we set the secretion rate to zero, $s=0$.
 Figure~\ref{Fig4}(a) shows that faster collagen fibre degradation reduces contact guidance, with cells displaying invasion patterns similar to when no fibres are present (compare with Figure~\ref{Fig2}).
 We observe that a higher degradation rate promotes proliferation by facilitating dispersion of the cells (see Figure~\ref{fig:fig4_SI}(a),(b) in Supplementary Information (Section~\ref{sec: fig4_SI})).

 We now examine the dynamics of a collagen-secreting phenotype, setting the degradation rate to be zero, $d=0.0$, and the initial total area fraction of collagen to be low so that there is substantial area available into which cells can secrete new collagen.
 Here, the remodelling process is more intricate, and displays spatial variations across the cluster (see Figure~\ref{Fig4}(b)).
 For cells in the top and bottom regions (as defined in Figure~\ref{Fig2}), migration is primarily aligned with the vertically oriented major fibre direction.
 In these regions, anisotropy increases over time as newly secreted fibres reinforce this vertical alignment.
 For cells in the left and right regions (as defined in Figure~\ref{Fig2}), migration is primarily driven by population pressure arising from cell--cell interactions, and is aligned with the horizontally oriented minor fibre direction.
 As the cells secrete new collagen, which is primarily horizontally aligned, the fibre anisotropy initially decreases over time as the fibre distribution becomes more uniform (i.e., $\lambda_1 \approx \lambda_2$).
 It then increases as newly secreted fibres are continually laid down in the horizontal alignment, so that the major fibre direction becomes horizontal.
-In the central region, the anisotropy decreases over time as cells move predominantly randomly.
+In the central region, the anisotropy decreases over time as cells move predominantly randomly. \YY{Therefore, as shown in Figure~\ref{Fig4}(b), the high collagen-secreting cell phenotype deposits denser collagen fibres in a more anisotropically aligned structure compared with the low-secreting phenotype.
+Moreover, high secretion rates result in clear major fibre orientations across the domain: horizontal in the left and right regions, and vertical in the top and bottom regions.}